-Labor Day Reunion: Rhode Warriors return from AFRICOM deployment
+Labor Day reunion: Rhode Warriors return from AFRICOM deployment

 |0

-This work, Labor Day Reunion: Rhode Warriors return from AFRICOM deployment, by John Vannucci, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Labor Day reunion: Rhode Warriors return from AFRICOM deployment, by Officer Candidate Deirdre Salvas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT